mcjkurz/qhchina/docs/pkg_docs/stylometry/index.md

 get_feature_comparison()
 ```

-Get a comparison table of feature z-scores across all fitted authors.
+Get a comparison table of feature values across all fitted authors.

 **Returns:** (DataFrame) DataFrame with one column per author plus a 'variance' column